husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 order: 1
 ---

-# Following object using your smartphone #
+# Following an object using your smartphone #

 In this tutorial you will learn how to use smartphone sensors in your robotic design.
 Husarion created <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> which allows using smartphone sensors in the robotic system based on ROS.
 Typical smartphone contains a camera, distance sensor, microphone, accelerometer, gyro and more.
 Smartphones are currently so common, that in many cases it's much cheaper to use them instead of buying dedicated sensors for a robot.